 - Use of a cotton ball- If wiping a floor with a cotton ball removes an alcohol stain, water-based polyurethane was used on it.
 This is because oil-based polyurethanes do not react with alcohol.

 - Water beads- If by sprinkling a little amount of water on the stained area, water beads are formed, which is an oil-based poly.
 Oil-based polys are more resistant to water as compared to water-based polys.

 Applying polyurethane is important since it makes the floors and surfaces more durable and attractive.
 During this task, the major challenge is getting to know which type of polyurethane to use.
-The above information suits one to go for the best kind of polyurethane as it well describes the differences, uses, types, and better option.
-It also talks about the ways in which one can tell the model used.
+The above information suits one to go for the best kind of polyurethane as it well describes the differences, uses, types, and better options.
+It also talks about how one can tell the model used.